US GAAP Principles Explained: Key Concepts for Financial Reporting

 What is US GAAP?

-US GAAP is a set of accounting principles, standards, and procedures used by publicly traded companies in the United States to prepare and present their financial statements.
+US GAAP is a set of accounting standards, conventions, and rules that public companies in the United States are required to follow when preparing their financial statements.
+These principles are issued and updated by the Financial Accounting Standards Board (FASB).

 Key Principles of US GAAP